EmbryoPhenomics/LabEmbryoCam_V2/documentation/user_guide/user-guide.md

 -----------------
 ### 3. XYZ controls and settings
 -----------------
-The first step required in setting up any experiment with the LEC is to home, or 'Set Origin' the XYZ stage.
+The first step required in setting up any experiment with the LEC is to home, or 'Set Origin' of the XYZ stage.
 This is essential to ensure that the correct origin is used when finding and creating positions and without doing this the XYZ stage will not be responsive.

 To home the stage, click the `Set Origin` button in the user interface.